Big Boy (rapper)

-Big Boy (born Gustavo Roy Diaz on March 11, 1975) is a Puerto Rican reggaeton rapper.
+Gustavo Roy Diaz (born March 11, 1975) is a Puerto Rican reggaeton rapper.
 He is considered one of the founding fathers of reggaeton in Puerto Rico.
 He is known for his worldwide success in the 1990s, with songs such as "Mis Ojos Lloran Por Ti", "Maria", "He Chocado Con La Vida", "Que Vayas Con Dios" and "Mi Chica De La Voz Sensual".
 His album "The Phenomenon" was nominated for the 2003 Latin Grammy Awards for Best Rap/Hip-Hop Album and for the Premios Lo Nuestro 2003 for Urban Album of the Year and Best Urban Performance.
 His song "Mis Ojos Lloran Por Ti" peaked at 18 in Top Latin Songs.

+The melodic vocals in the introduction and chorus were performed by Ángel López, who later became the lead vocalist of Puerto Rican boy band Son by Four.

 Biography

 Beginnings and "Mr. Big"

 After performing live in his native Santurce to promote his first songs, Big Boy signed up Musical Productions to release his first album in 1993, titled "Mr. Big" of which his first single "Maria" was a worldwide success.

 Then, between 1994 and 1996, Big Boy began releasing albums like "Que Vayas Con Dios" and "Mis Ojos Lloran Por Ti" which included songs mostly influenced by '90s American rap, Latin, and Afro-Caribbean rhythms.